[Rev. 1/25/2023 4:12:06 PM--2022R1]

 NRS 686A.010 Purpose.

-NRS 686A.015 Jurisdiction of Commissioner; Commissioner to establish program to investigate unfair and deceptive trade practices.
+NRS 686A.015 Jurisdiction of Commissioner; Commissioner required to establish program to investigate unfair and deceptive trade practices.

-NRS 686A.020 Unfair methods and deceptive acts prohibited.
+NRS 686A.020 Unfair methods of competition and unfair or deceptive acts or practices prohibited.

-NRS 686A.025 Unfair acts and practices: Disclosure of nonpublic personal information in manner contrary to federal law.
+NRS 686A.025 Unfair acts and practices: Disclosure of nonpublic personal information in manner contrary to federal law; regulations.

-NRS 686A.030 Misrepresentation and false advertising of policies prohibited.
+NRS 686A.030 Misrepresentation and false or misleading advertising of policies prohibited.

 NRS 686A.050 “Twisting” prohibited.

-NRS 686A.055 Prohibited use of fact that insurance is covered by Nevada Insurance Guaranty Association or Nevada Life and Health Insurance Guaranty Association.
+NRS 686A.055 Use of existence of Nevada Insurance Guaranty Association or Nevada Life and Health Insurance Guaranty Association to induce purchase of or discourage termination of insurance covered by Association prohibited; exception.

-NRS 686A.070 Falsification of records or financial statements prohibited; penalty.
+NRS 686A.070 Falsification of or knowing omissions in records or falsification of financial statements prohibited; penalty.

 NRS 686A.080 Defamatory statement concerning person engaged or proposing to engage in business of insurance prohibited.